MikeMcl/bignumber.js/README.md

 x.s                                 // -1                       sign
 ```

-For advanced usage, multiple BigNumber constructors can be created, each with their own independent configuration.
+For advanced usage, multiple BigNumber constructors can be created, each with its own independent configuration.

 ```javascript
 // Set DECIMAL_PLACES for the original BigNumber constructor